Technical Specification v1.0

 Flow

-Caller Target LLM ask({ question }) manifest + source LLM response answer (string) 1.
+Caller Target LLM ask({ question }) self-knowledge LLM response answer (string) 1.
 Send question 2.
 Assemble context 3.
 Generate answer Fallback: if no LLM is available, the target returns its manifest description as a plain-text answer.

 1. The caller sends an ask request to the target with a natural-language question.

-2. The target discovers the LLM service via the Registry and assembles context from its own manifest and source code.
+2. The target discovers the LLM service and assembles context from its own self-knowledge.

 3. The LLM answers the question using that context.